-In addition to the increase in the contribution rates, PERS made the following changes to its health care plan for 2006.
+In addition to the increase in the contribution rates, PERS made the following changes to its health care plan for 2006 and 2007:

-For members of PERS' traditional health care plan (administered by Medical Mutual of Ohio or Aetna PPOs), monthly premiums under Medical Mutual remain unchanged, while monthly premiums under Aetna will increase in most cases.
+2006: For members of PERS' traditional health care plan (administered by Medical Mutual of Ohio or Aetna PPOs), monthly premiums under Medical Mutual remain unchanged, while monthly premiums under Aetna will increase in most cases.
 Premiums for coverage under PERS' alternative health plans/HMOs will increase in most cases.
-PERS will continue to reimburse the full Medicare Part B monthly premium, which is \$88.50 in 2006.
+PERS continued to reimburse the full Medicare Part B monthly premium, which was \$88.50 in 2006.